yellows8/hblauncher_loader/README.md

 The exact filepath used for the SD payload depends on your system.
 Since this app can handle writing the payload here itself, writing the payload here manually isn't really needed.
 Example SD filepath with New3DS 10.1.0-27U: "/hblauncherloader_otherapp_payload_NEW-10-1-0-27-USA.bin".
 The Old3DS filepath for the same system-version and region as that example is the same, except that "OLD" is used instead of "NEW".

-If you want to manually build this, you'll need a "Resources/hblauncher_loader_logo-padded.lz11" file, which should be the "prebuilt_homebrew_logo-padded.lz11" file from here: https://github.com/yellows8/ctr-logobuilder
+If you want to manually build this, you'll need a "Resources/hblauncher_loader_logo-padded.lz11" file, which should be the "prebuilt_homebrew_logo-padded.lz11" file from here: https://github.com/yellows8/ctr-logobuilder You'll also need this: https://github.com/Steveice10/bannertool

 Credits:
 * 3DSGuy for originally converting the CWAV used by this app's banner, years ago(which seems to be originally from the Wii HBC banner audio?).